szwacz/fs-jetpack/README.md

 ```

 ## Every jetpack instance has its internal CWD
-You can create many jetpack objects with different internal working directories (which are independent from `process.cwd()`) and work on directories in a little more object-oriented manner.
+You can create many jetpack objects with different internal working directories (which are independent of `process.cwd()`) and work on directories in a little more object-oriented manner.
 ```js
 var src = jetpack.cwd('path/to/source');
 var dest = jetpack.cwd('path/to/destination');